obl0nsky/blog/content/posts/loopix-septimus-1.md

 Now suppose that \\(A_i\\) does not want \\(A_j\\) to know that she was the one who sent the message.
 How can we ensure that?
 To do so, we introduce _mix nodes_ which act as a layer of indirection.

 \\(A_i\\) can send an encrypted message to a mix node (\\(M_k\\), say) which when unencrypted contains the name of the recipient (in our case \\(A_j\\)) and an encrypted message for \\(A_j\\).
 When the mix node receives this message, it will then forward on the inner-encrypted message to the specified recipient.
 The recipient can then decrypt this message and see the original.
 Because any participant could've given the message to the mix node, \\(A_j\\) cannot tell who sent the message.
 This is analogous to how the post office works (at least in the UK), albeit without the encryption.
 Anyone can post a letter.
 The Royal Mail will receive the letter, and forward it on to the specified address.
 The recipient does not know who sent it.
 Concretely,

 $$ A_i \xrightarrow{mixEncrypt_k(A_j, encrypt_j(s))} M_k \xrightarrow{encrypt_j(s)} A_j.$$

+A> [Question for author: The paper states: "if just one item is repeated in the input and is allowed to be repeated in the output, then the correspondence is revealed for that item".
+I don't follow this.]

 ### Corrupted mix nodes
 However, there is a problem with this.
 What happens if the mix node is corrupted in someway.
 Suppose an adversary can see where things are coming in and out of a mix node.
 If a message is passed to \\(A_j\\) quickly after one was received from \\(A_i\\) then it's a good guess that \\(A_i\\) is sending a message to \\(A_j\\).